John Gray among pastors to receive backlash for meeting with President Trump

 "I can only speak for me," Gray said.
 "With everything that I could have lost and could still lose I believe that my voice was necessary because I was there for people who could not fight for themselves.
 That was my intention in my heart."

-Gray says he said he did not want to be photographed during the meeting.

-In an Instagram post, Gray says he struggled and prayed about whether to attend the meeting.
+Gray says he did not want to be photographed during the meeting, and said in an Instagram post that he struggled and prayed about whether to attend or not.

 "I had not one thing to gain by being there.
 Not.
 One.
 But I asked the Lord when I was asked to be present in this initial meeting about potential prison reform-that could greatly end up benefitting many people who look just like me-Lord, Do you want me in that room?
 My first mind was no. The pain of so many is too real.
 The hurt.
 The isolation.
 The sense of disenfranchisement," he said.
 "It's gonna be a photo op with no substance.
 But I did the one thing I can't shake: I prayed again and asked God.
 Do you want me in that room?
 My attendance gives the answer."